minuszero-01/Health-Challenge-Tracker/README.md

 # Health Challenge Tracker (Assignment*)

-This app is developed in Angular framework where it enables user to tracker daily exercise timely routine and help you stay fit 💪
+This app is developed in Angular framework where it enables user to tracker daily exercise timely routine and help them to stay fit 💪

 ## Specifications
 - Add User Section